ejri/sensor_networks_azure/README.md

 2. run code specific for each board
 3. ask for connection string: connection strings are linked to our own project (and are typically unshared outside members of the team)
 4. set up endpoint through IoT Hub or stream/filter data upload through stream analytics
-5. create a SQL database
+5. create a SQL database / cosmosDB

 ## ESP32 setup over 5G network (data storage: SQL databse in Azure):